Resource naming and tagging decision guide

 Naming rules and restrictions vary per Azure resource.
 Your naming conventions must comply with these rules.

 For more sophisticated organization than a consistent naming convention only can provide, cloud platforms support the ability to tag resources.

 Tags are metadata elements attached to resources.
 Tags consist of pairs of key/value strings.
-The values you include in these pairs is up to you, but the application of a consistent set of global tags, as part of a comprehensive naming and tagging policy, is a critical part of an overall governance policy.
+The values you include in these pairs is up to you.
+However, the application of a consistent set of global tags, as part of a comprehensive naming and tagging policy, is a critical part of an overall governance policy.

-- Does your naming and tagging policies need to integrate with existing naming and organizational policies within your company?
+- Do your naming and tagging policies need to integrate with existing policies within your company?